 The Hearing Voices Network (HVN), founded in 1987 in the Netherlands by the Dutch psychiatrist Marius Romme, is an organization that rejects the established notion that hearing voices is a symptom of mental illness.
 Positioned outside of the official mental health world, the HVN is of the opinion that hearing voices is a common “human variation” rather than a psychopathological phenomenon.
 According to Marius Romme, the real problem is not the voices themselves but the relationship the person has with the voices.
 In his view, the voices are a reflection of the thoughts and emotions of the voice hearer (“when the voice makes you aggressive, the voice expresses your aggression; the aggression you can’t express“).
 The HVN treatment method is to engage with the voices, to listen and to respond to them, and to change the relationship to the voices in order to be better able to cope with them.
 This is certainly a welcome alternative to the dominant psychiatric protocol.
 However, this practice only calms the voices.
 In the end, their presence remains.

-Dr. Hamer's research demonstrates that hearing voices originates from two hearing conflicts that correspond to the hearing relays in the cerebral cortex.
+Dr. Hamer's research demonstrates that hearing voices originates from two hearing conflicts that correspond to the two hearing relays in the cerebral cortex.

 The voices are either those that were heard at the moment of the DHS or they mimic the sound and language of the original voices.
 Depending on the exact conflict experience, the voices are critical, offensive, or hostile.
 With severe hearing conflicts (highly upsetting news, verbal insults, accusations, threats) the voices can become overwhelming.
 Potentially, the distress of hearing the voices triggers new hearing conflicts (“I don’t want to hear this!”) leading to a chronic condition.